Return to In-Person Instruction

 - A parent or guardian will be required to screen their children for COVID-19 symptoms each day prior to sending them to school.
 Parents will need to take their child’s temperature daily.
 Additional screening may be conducted during the school day based on current state and federal guidelines.

 - Parents must ensure they do not send a child to school on campus if the child has COVID-19 symptoms (as listed in this document) or is lab-confirmed with COVID-19, and instead should opt to receive remote instruction until the below conditions for re-entry are met.

 - Parents may also opt to have their students receive remote instruction if their child has had close contract with an individual who is lab-confirmed with COVID-19 until the 14-day incubation period has passed.

 - Sick or has been sick in the past 14 days.
-Symptoms to watch for: fever (100°F or higher), cough, shortness of breath/difficulty breathing, chills, muscle pain, headache, sore throat, new loss of taste or smell, shaking or exaggerated shivering, diarrhea, nausea or vomiting.
+Symptoms to watch for: fever (100°F or higher), cough, shortness of breath/difficulty breathing, chills, muscle pain, headache, sore throat, new loss of taste or smell, shaking or exaggerated shivering, diarrhea.

 - Has a confirmed case of COVID-19 or has been in close contact with a person with a confirmed case of COVID-19.
 These individuals must follow all isolation and quarantine guidelines from the local health authority or their physician.

 - Has a household member who is awaiting COVID-19 test results or is awaiting their own test results.